DamienIrving/cmdline_provenance/docs/index.rst

-It was inspired by the popular `NCO <http://nco.sourceforge.net/>`_ and `CDO <https://code.mpimet.mpg.de/projects/cdo>`_ command line tools, which automatically generate a record of what was executed at the command line, append that record to the history attribute from the input (netCDF) data file, and then set the new extended record as the history attribute of the output (netCDF) data file.
+It was inspired by the popular `NCO <http://nco.sourceforge.net/>`_ and `CDO <https://code.mpimet.mpg.de/projects/cdo>`_ command line tools, which are used to manipulate the data and/or metadata contained in netCDF files (a self-describing file format that is popular in the weather and climate sciences).
+These tools generate a record of what was executed at the command line, append that record to the history attribute from the input data file, and then set this command log as the history attribute of the output data file.

 For example, after selecting the 2001-2005 time period from a rainfall data file and then deleting the ``long_name`` file attribute,